torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 The other major difference between UML and various virtualization packages is that there is a distinct difference between the way the UML kernel and the UML programs operate.
-The UML kernel is just a process running on Linux - same as any other program.
+The UML kernel is just a process running on GNU/Linux - same as any other program.
 It can be run by an unprivileged user and it does not require anything in terms of special CPU features.
 The UML userspace, however, is a bit different.
-The Linux kernel on the host machine assists UML in intercepting everything the program running on a UML instance is trying to do and making the UML kernel handle all of its requests.
+The GNU/Linux kernel on the host machine assists UML in intercepting everything the program running on a UML instance is trying to do and making the UML kernel handle all of its requests.